papalympe/java-database-capstone/schema-design.md

 }
 ```

-**Notes:** MongoDB is used for flexible, nested, or optional data such as medication arrays, doctor notes, and audit history.
+**Notes:** MongoDB is used for flexible data such as medication, doctor notes, etc.

 ---